ipfs-inactive/blog/content/post/weekly-072.md

 ## Thanks for reading ☺️
 That’s it for this special edition of the IPFS Weekly.
-If we missed something, reply to this email and let us know!
+If we missed something, [send us an email](mailto:newsletter@ipfs.io) and let us know!
 We’ll return with all the ecosystem news you love to read about on January 7, 2020.

 If this is your first time reading the IPFS Weekly, you can learn more or get involved by checking out [the project on GitHub](https://github.com/ipfs), or joining us [in chat](https://riot.im/app/#/room/#ipfs:matrix.org).